1. DEFINITIONS & INTERPRETATION

 “EEA” means the European Economic Area, which is all the countries in the European Union plus Iceland, Norway and Liechtenstein;

-in the FCA Rules effective from 1 November 2007;
+“Eligible Counterparty” has the meaning given to itin the FCA Rules effective from 1 November 2007;

 “Equity” has the meaning given to the term ‘equity share’ under the FCA Rules, which generally means, shares comprised in a company’s equity share capital;

-“Event of Default” means any of the events listed
+“Event of Default” means any of the events listedin clause 9.5 of these Terms;

 “Execution-Only” means that we act on your instructions and offer no advice as to whether such an investment is suitable for you;